WEST ROXBURY, MASSACHUSETTS

 For the Circuit Drive Loop; Cross over Circuit Drive to the cement trail and head right (west).
 Immediately take a left to check out Schoolmaster Hill on a short loop.
 There is a nice overlook of the golf course, as well as an unusual stone wall structure and picnic tables You come back out alongside Circuit Drive and head left downhill.
-The narrow path pulls away fro Circuit Drive along a wider cement path (poor shape).
-After 0.6 miles you come to Ellicott Arch.
+The narrow path pulls away from Circuit Drive along a wider cement path (poor shape).
+After 0.6 miles you come to an intersection for Ellicott Arch.

-Continuing past the arch, bear left at the intersection and you'll come to the tennis courts.
+Bear left at the intersection and you'll come to the tennis courts.
 Take the cement trail to the left of the tennis courts and head into the woods.
 You'll come to an intersection at 0.8 miles.

 Note; Turn left to check out Scarboro Hill.
 Follow the paved road up a slight hill to the top of Scarborough Hill.
 It's about 0.3 miles to the top, where you'll see a semi circle stone wall containing historical plaques describing the park's origins and views of the park.
 Again, all overgrown.